Hospitals set up food banks for staff struggling with cost of living crisis

 Hospitals set up food banks and hardship loans for staff struggling with cost of living crisis

-Exclusive: Nursing charity has seen a 140% increase in workers asking for emergency financial help in 2022
+Exclusive: Nursing charity has seen a 140 per cent increase in workers asking for emergency financial help in 2022

-Hospitals across the country have set up food banks and emergency “hardship” loans as health leaders warn staff are “struggling to feed their families”.
+Hospitals across the country have set up food banks and are offering emergency “hardship” loans as health leaders warn staff are “struggling to feed their families”.

-Six NHS trusts have set up food banks or launched food vouchers for workers as part of efforts to help staff cope with the rising costs of living, while others have confirmed they are considering the move.
+Six NHS trusts have set up food banks or launched food voucher schemes for workers as part of efforts to help staff cope with the rising cost of living, while others have confirmed they are considering the move.

-Some hospitals have also launched emergency hardship loans to help staff with financial woes, while others have increased the reimbursement of mileage payments for workers.
+Some hospitals have also begun offering emergency loans to help staff who are under financial pressure, while others have increased the payments made to workers in respect of their travel costs.

-The Cavell Nurses’ Trust, which supports UK nurses, midwives and healthcare assistants in financial crisis, told The Independent, it had seen a 140 per cent rise in the number of people seeking help in the first four months of 2022 compared to the same period in 2021.
+The Cavell Nurses’ Trust, which supports UK nurses, midwives and healthcare assistants in financial crisis, told The Independent it had seen a 140 per cent rise in the number of people seeking help in the first four months of 2022 compared with the same period in 2021.

-Graham Revie, chairman of the Royal College of Nursing’s Trade Union Committee, said staff were already being left out of pocket due to rising fuel prices, adding “now we are seeing some struggling to feed their family”.
+Graham Revie, chair of the Royal College of Nursing’s (RCN) Trade Union Committee, said staff were already being left out of pocket by rising fuel prices, adding: “Now we are seeing some struggling to feed their family.”

-Kate Jarman, director of corporate affairs at Milton Keynes University Hospital told The Independent it set up a community kitchen a couple of months ago to support staff who may be struggling to afford to eat.
+Kate Jarman, director of corporate affairs at Milton Keynes University Hospital, told The Independent the hospital had set up a community kitchen a couple of months ago to support staff who may be struggling to afford to eat.

-“We are also trialling the provision of welfare packs of food, hygiene and other essentials for staff in need to access discreetly at work.”

-They added: “We’ve also had an increase in staff who’ve found themselves in a position where they can’t afford rent and found themselves in challenging situation of having to move because they can’t afford where they’re living and not able to afford to live London.
+They added: “We’ve also had an increase in staff who’ve found themselves in a position where they can’t afford rent, and found themselves in the challenging situation of having to move because they can’t afford where they’re living, and not being able to afford to live in London.

-“Then their job comes into question because they can’t travel because that is so expensive.
-So we’ve see an increase in staff trying to access hospital accommodation, which is quite limited.
+“Then their job comes into question because they can’t travel, because that is so expensive.
+So we’ve seen an increase in staff trying to access hospital accommodation, which is quite limited.
 There has been a little bit of a push around hospitals trying to keep hold of their staff accommodation.”

-Responding to reports, Wes Streeting MP, shadow secretary of state for sealth and social sare, said:“What kind of country have we become under the Conservatives where NHS workers, the heroes of the pandemic who kept us all safe, can’t afford food?
+Responding to reports, Wes Streeting MP, shadow secretary of state for health and social care, said: “What kind of country have we become under the Conservatives where NHS workers, the heroes of the pandemic who kept us all safe, can’t afford food?

 “Labour would put up to £600 back in people’s pockets by cutting energy bills, paid for with a windfall tax on oil and gas companies.”

-Norfolk and Suffolk Foundation Trust, Norfolk Community Health and Care, West Hertfordshire, Dartford and Gravesham have also recently set up staff food banks and food voucher services.
-While Sheffield Hospital set up a staff food bank in 2020, while University Hospitals Birmingham Foundation Trust has had one for a number of years.
+Trusts including Norfolk and Suffolk Foundation Trust, Norfolk Community Health and Care, West Hertfordshire, Dartford and Gravesham have also recently set up staff food banks and food voucher services.
+Sheffield Teaching Hospitals set up a staff food bank in 2020, and University Hospitals Birmingham has had one for a number of years.

-A hospital chief in the Midlands said its hardship loans were already being taken up and the trust expected demand to rise.
+The CEO of a hospital in the Midlands said its hardship loans were already being taken up, and the trust expected demand to rise.

-In board report this month, Royal United Hospitals Bath Trust said: “We already know are staff are reaching out for financial support via unions and [Employee Assistance Programme] and that they are utilising food banks, we also know a number of our nursing staff have already received grants from the Cavell trust therefore it is imperative we take prompt action to support all our staff.”
+In a board report this month, the Royal United Hospitals Bath Foundation Trust said: “We already know our staff are reaching out for financial support via unions and [the employee assistance programme] and that they are utilising food banks.
+We also know a number of our nursing staff have already received grants from the Cavell Trust.
+Therefore it is imperative we take prompt action to support all our staff.”

-As part of support set out on the paper, the trust also committed to maintaining free car parking and providing food bank vouchers.
+As part of its support plans, the trust has also committed to maintaining free car parking and providing food bank vouchers.

-Graham Revie, chairman of the Royal College of Nursing Trade Union Committee, said: “This is an outrageous state of affairs and a big admission that the NHS knows how its workers are struggling while the government denies them fair pay.”
+Mr Revie of the RCN said: “This is an outrageous state of affairs, and a big admission that the NHS knows how its workers are struggling while the government denies them fair pay.”

-She added: “Thousands of nurses are leaving the profession every year with many citing pay as a reason.
+He added: “Thousands of nurses are leaving the profession every year, with many citing pay as a reason.

 Danny Mortimer, chief executive of NHS Employers, said: “With inflation hitting a 40-year high and living costs mounting, healthcare leaders are of course doing all they can to help their staff and their families through these difficult times.”